xdavidwu/saf-cephfs/README.md

 For exact tested version of those libraries, inspect the container mentioned below.

-Java libraries com.ceph.\* is copied from Ceph 15.2.5 source code.

 ## Build instructions

 The build currently needs libraries from AUR, thus an Archlinux environment is required.
 The environment used to build this project is packed from `Containerfile` and published as `ghcr.io/xdavidwu/saf-cephfs/build`.